 Some advice before you have a discussion with your partner.

 The messiness of divorce has been well documented.
-The attorneys, the custody battles, dividing everything up.
+The attorneys, the custody battles, dividing up assets.
 But how does one initiate the process?
 When you are sure you want to go through with one, how do you tell your spouse you want a divorce?
 In movies, it’s often blurted out in the midst of a heated argument, with one partner or the other dramatically shouting, “I want a divorce!”
 But in life, things tend to go a bit differently.
 And, if you want the ensuing legal battle to be civil, it’s in one’s best interest to take pause and really determine how to tell the person they vowed to spend the rest of their life with that it’s over.
 So how does one deliver this particularly life-altering bit of news?
 There’s no one way to do it.
 But there are some guidelines to keep in mind.
 Here’s what you need to know.

 Timing is Everything